 Here's how to plan the best money date possible.
 Choose a date two to four weeks away (you'll need some time to prep) and when you have a few hours uninterrupted.
 Like, truly uninterrupted: no phones, no rushing home for anything.
 Give yourselves permission to disconnect for the duration of the date.

-Choose a fun, relaxed, neutral place—if you love romantic French and your partner loves noodle shops in Chinatown, pick something you both love.
-Not like but love.
-Could be as simple as bringing some pints of ice cream and blankets down to the beach.
+Choose a fun, relaxed, neutral place that you both love so it's super comfortable for both of you.
+Could be your favorite noodle shop in Chinatown or bringing some pints of ice cream and blankets down to the beach.
 Wherever your collective happy place is, go there.

 Agree to end all the money talk the minute one of you is getting defensive or angry.
-It is better to enjoy the night and build up your emotional bank account.
+It is better to enjoy the night.
 Successful money dates only happen if emotional safety comes first.

 No lecturing allowed.
 Limit the amount you talk at any given time to four or five minutes.
 Set a timer if need be.
 Make sure to laugh when the buzzer goes off.
 It’s silly, but it works.